 The Create Labor Inventory Location action opens a dialog and by default will create a location with the same identifier as the Labor record – JWA in this case.
 I entered a description for the Inventory Location – JWA Truck Inventory and a GL Account of 6200-300-200.
 The dialog also allows you to enter a Control Account and a Shrinkage Account, these might be the same for many storerooms of this type.

-When you exit the dialog with the OK button Maximo creates the Labor Location – a Location of type LABOR.
+When you exit the dialog with the OK button Maximo creates the A type of location which can hold inventory and is one of the Transit Locations.
+More – a Location of type LABOR.
 The details entered in the dialog are copied onto the Location record.
 A Labor Location, and also a location of type COURIER are inventory based locations, they used to be called transit locations, meaning that they are carrying the stock from one storeroom to another, but you can issue from a Labor location to a work order.
 You do not use the Item Master for adding the item to these types of storerooms and you will not find a reference for them in the Storerooms application, however, you can transfer items to them from another storeroom and then use the normal inventory processes from the Inventory application.

 Back on the Labor record for JWA – John Watson you can see that this record now references the Labor Inventory Site of BEDFORD and the Labor Inventory Location of JWA – JWA Truck Inventory.